gSchool/DNA-release-2/02-Phase-1/01-emergence.md

 ##### !question

-Which helpful strategies that you could implement align to the goals of DevOps?
+Which helpful strategies could you implement to align to the goals of DevOps?

 ##### !end-question